SourceBox-LLC/FineFoundry/docs/user-guide/build-publish-tab.md

 - **Push + Upload README** button
   - Uploads the dataset and a generated dataset card (`README.md` in the repo).

+#### Dataset card (README.md)

+If you enable the dataset card editor:

+- Use **Load simple template** to start from a clean scaffold.
+- Use **Generate with Ollama** to draft an intelligent card from your selected database session.

+When you generate with Ollama, the UI shows a small loading spinner and snackbars for start/success/failure.

 ### 6. Publish model (adapter)

 - **Training run** dropdown